 Preparations for a hard-Brexit Continue Ahead of “Meaningful Vote”

-As reported in our February update, a number preparations are underway at EU, UK and Irish level for a potential “no-deal” Brexit.
+As previously reported, a number preparations are underway at EU, UK and Irish level for a potential “no-deal” Brexit.
 With the crucial “meaningful vote” on the withdrawal agreement between the UK and the EU scheduled for March 12, we consider some recent legal and regulatory developments of relevance in the event that the UK leaves the EU without a deal in place.

 Central Bank Updates

 Issue 3 of the Central Bank’s Markets Update (published on 7 March) contains a number of Brexit related clarifications.
 These include a Notice of Intention that, in the event of a no-deal Brexit, the Central Bank will consider whether UK UCITS, which will become UK AIFs at that point, should be included as a category of eligible investment for UCITS and retail AIFs.
 The Central Bank notes that while this is under consideration that it will not adopt a default position that they are ineligible.
 However, in the case of UCITS, any investment in UK AIFs must fall within with the aggregate limit of 30% for investments in all AIFs.

 MiFID investment firms are eligible OTC derivative counterparties for Irish UCITS and retail AIFs.
 In the event of hard-Brexit, UK authorised investment firms, as non-EU country non-banking entities would not be eligible OTC counterparties for Irish UCITS and/or retail AIFs.
 Again, the Central Bank will not immediately determine these entities to be ineligible counterparties while it decides whether to include them as an eligible category of OTC derivative counterparty.